csoftdev88/angular-scss/docs/05 - Best Practises.md

 #### Code style guide
 Let's not re invent the wheel, just follow the jshint and eslint and make sure to read john papa's angular guide (https://github.com/johnpapa/angular-styleguide/tree/master/a1)

+#### Contributing ####
+Don't merge other peoples branches after reviewing

+At the beginning of the commit message, please specify the tenant name then a colon.

+e.g. git commit -m "sandman: Improve the home page"